OUR SUSTAINABILITY JOURNEY

 We’re working on a detailed action plan based on our Bryt by Nature elements to ensure we reduce our emissions and address all of our SDGs.
 We especially want to reduce our travel emissions, which is the largest area of emissions for us, with various transport schemes and initiatives.

 We plan to voluntarily report under the Streamlined Energy and Carbon Reporting (SECR) scheme.
+You can find our 2019 report, here.
+Updated in December 2020.

 We aim to embed our sustainability and cultural values across our business through a new internal engagement sustainability plan, with training and pledges for all staff.